 Since I love the tingly feeling associated with peppermint, I recommend their Mintasy shampoo bar (previously known as Damage Control).
 The coconut oil and cocoa butter in it also serve to moisturize.

 Their Guardian conditioner bar, which saves five conditioner bottles, is great for moisturizing your hair.
 This is always key for me after I’ve been hiking, scuba diving or swimming in the ocean.

 Ethique’s solid body polish is great for exfoliating rough feet and elbows.
 This innovative product uses cocoa butter to soften and pumice to smooth rather than using microplastic beads that clog our waterways.
 Opting for this product means one less plastic jar in landfill.
 I personally love the lime & ginger scent.

 TOP TIP: My local San Francisco Athleta store started carrying Ethique products, so check if yours offers them too!

 In addition to plastic waste, deodorants and anti-perspirants can expose us to unwanted chemicals.
 While natural deodorants didn’t work for me in the past, the Ethique Botanica deodorant is a great zero waste alternative.

 Rather than using aluminum, it uses magnesium hydroxide, zinc oxide and bamboo to keep you dry.
 And, the lavender and vanilla provide a pleasant, but not overpowering scent.
 After using it for heavy cardiovascular workouts, I can attest it works well.

 Eco friendly toothpaste

-TIP: I prefer the Fresh Mint flavor.
-They periodically offer limited release flavors such as pumpkin or lavender lemon, which are worth trying.
+TOP TIP: I prefer the Fresh Mint flavor.
+They periodically offer limited release flavors such as pumpkin, lavender lemon, or champagne, which are worth trying.